josat123/DBTC/tokenomics.md

-# 🪙 DeflationaryBTC (DBTC) — Tokenomics Summary
+# 🪙 DeflationaryBTC (DBTC) — Tokenomics Overview

 ## 🌍 Overview
-**DeflationaryBTC (DBTC)** è un token decentralizzato costruito su **Polygon PoS**, progettato per combinare la stabilità e il valore simbolico del Bitcoin con una **struttura deflazionaria automatica**.
+**DeflationaryBTC (DBTC)** is a decentralized token built on the **Polygon PoS** network.
-Il suo obiettivo è creare un ecosistema sostenibile che incentivi la detenzione a lungo termine e protegga il valore attraverso burn progressivi e liquidità decentralizzata.
+It combines the symbolic value of Bitcoin with a **deflationary economic model** that ensures long-term sustainability and scarcity through progressive burn events and decentralized liquidity.

 - **Token Name:** DeflationaryBTC
 - **Symbol:** DBTC